 Time is of the Essence.
 Artist acknowledges that time is of the essence with respect to its obligations under an SOW and that timely performance of all obligations is required.
 Organization acknowledges that time is of the essence with respect to its obligations to pay and any delay in payment may adversely affect the Project timeline.

 No Exclusivity.
-The parties each retain the right to perform the same or similar type of service for third parties during the Term of this Agreement, unless otherwise explicitly set forth in the applicable SOW.
+The parties each retain the right to perform the same or similar type of service for third parties during and after the Term of this Agreement, unless otherwise explicitly set forth in the applicable SOW.

 COMPENSATION; EXPENSES; PAYMENTS

 Fees/Expenses.
-Organization will pay the Fees to Artist and reimburse Artist for certain expenses incurred as described in the SOW.
+Organization agrees to timely pay the Fees to Artist.
+Artist and Organization may agree in the SOW on Organization’s reimbursement of Artist for specific types of expenses incurred.
 Organization will not owe Artist for payment of any fees or expenses related to the Services that are not expressly set forth in the SOW.
 Any additional expenses in excess of the agreed-upon Fees which arise due to cost shifts or unforeseen exigencies shall be borne by the party which incurs them, unless agreed otherwise by the parties by amending the current SOW or executing a new SOW.

 Operating Account.
 On or before the SOW Effective Date (defined in the SOW), Organization shall establish, and at all times during the Term (defined in Section 4.1 below) of this Agreement shall maintain, one or more operating accounts with R&D in Organization’s name (“Operating Account”).
 Organization shall deposit or cause to be deposited funds into the Operating Account for the payment of the Fees, which shall be disbursed by R&D to Artist in accordance with the amounts and timing set forth in the SOW(s).
-If, at any time, insufficient funds are available in the Operating Account to fully pay all amounts owing to Artist, then, Organization agrees to pay a late payment charge at the rate of 1% per month (12% per year) or the maximum legal rate.
+If, at any time, insufficient funds are available in the Operating Account to fully pay all amounts owing to Artist, then, Organization agrees to pay to Artist a late payment charge at the rate of 1% per month (12% per year) or the maximum legal rate.
 If Organization does not deposit sufficient funds in the Operating Account within thirty (30) days to cover all Fees currently owing, Artist may, in its sole discretion, cease performing Services.
 Artist will not have any liability for any losses or other consequences that Organization or any third party may incur as a result of such cessation of Services.
 After ninety (90) days, if no resolution has been reached, Artist may terminate this Agreement and/or the applicable SOW for cause in accordance with Section 4.3.
 In the event of such termination, Organization remains responsible for paying all currently outstanding Fees in full and will not be entitled to a refund of any amounts paid, to the fullest extent permitted by law.
-Organization agrees that it will pay all expenses of collection incurred by Artist to recover unpaid Fees.
+Organization agrees that it will pay all expenses of collection (including any attorney’s fees) incurred by Artist to recover unpaid Fees.

 Receiving Fees.
 Artist must provide R&D with accurate, current, and complete banking information to facilitate payment of Fees.
 Organization is not responsible for any losses Artists may suffer as a result of Fees which are delayed or misdirected due to Artist’s failure to keep such information accurate, current, and complete.